-Here comes the problem, though.
-Bulb growers are being forced to harvest and ship too early.
-Why?
-The exporters in the Netherlands want the bulbs delivered before August 10 and sometimes before August 5.
-The reason is that the Dutch bulb industry wants to ship daffodils with the rest of their bulbs (tulips, crocus, etc.) to the U.S. as early as possible.
 Why so early?
-Their customers in the United States, the buyers for the large discount stores, demand that their bulbs be delivered by late August.
-That way the bulbs are on display for an extra two weeks of early sales.
-The negative early shipping spiral continues when the local garden center owner, who usually knows better, also needs his bulbs delivered early for competitive reasons.
+Their customers in the U.S., the buyers for the big box stores, demand that bulbs be delivered by late August.
+That way the bulbs are on display for an extra two weeks before the Halloween and Christmas merchandise pushes them off the shelves.
+The negative early spiral continues when the local garden center owner, who usually knows better, feels forced to have his bulbs delivered early for competitive reasons.

-OK... how much moisture are we talking about?
+How much moisture are we talking about?
 100,000 double-nose daffodil bulbs weigh about 22,000 pounds.
-If these bulbs need to lose another 10 percent of their weight after grading and packing, we are talking about 2,200 pounds (263 gallons) of water per 100,000 daffodils.
-That is a lot of EXTRA moisture that is trapped in the packages during packing and transport.
-We are not worried about competing on quality or price.
-Colorblends is easily competitive.
-But we shouldn't rush the crop.
+If they need to lose another 10 percent of their weight after packing, we are talking about 2,200 pounds (263 gallons) of water per 100,000 daffodils.
+That is a lot of extra moisture that is trapped in the packages.

 First: Do No Harm